munificent/ui-as-code/in-progress/optional-semicolons.md

 styles (JS, probably yes) or not (Python, probably no)?

-This does actually matter, because if future versions of a language invest in features you don't want, you have to deal with the migration cost and there is the opportunity cost of features you *could* have had.
+This does actually matter, because if future versions of a language invest in features you don't want, you have to deal with the migration and the opportunity cost of features you *could* have had.

 [tco]: https://en.wikipedia.org/wiki/Tail_call
 [sdk#29]: https://github.com/dart-lang/sdk/issues/29